-Good Standing Students are in good academic standing when their semester and cumulative grade point averages are 2.0 or above.
+Good Standing Students are in good academic standing when their cumulative grade point average is 2.0 or above.
 Students must be in good academic standing to graduate.

-Academic Warning

-1. Students will receive a formal academic warning from O'Neill Student Services when any individual semester GPA falls below a 2.0 but their cumulative GPA remains above a 2.0.
-We encourage students to meet with an advisor if they receive a formal academic warning.
+Academic Warning Students will receive a formal academic warning from O'Neill Student Services when any individual semester GPA falls below a 2.0 but their cumulative GPA remains above a 2.0.
+Students are encouraged to meet with an advisor if they receive a formal academic warning.

-Academic Probation
+Academic Review

-- Students whose cumulative grade point average (GPA) falls below a 2.0 will be placed on academic probation.
-Students will be informed of the probationary status by letter. - Students may continue to be on academic probation when their semester GPA is at least a 2.0 but their cumulative GPA remains below a 2.0. - 3.
-Students will be removed from probationary status once their cumulative GPA is at least 2.0.
+- Students whose cumulative grade point average (GPA) falls below a 2.0 will be placed on academic review.
+Students will be informed of the probationary status by letter. - Students may remain in an academic review status when their semester GPA is at least a 2.0 but their cumulative GPA remains below a 2.0. - Students will be removed from academic review status once their cumulative GPA is at least 2.0.